eneasbaroni/martinez-next/README.md

 ## Built with 🛠️

-* React JS for Frontend
+* Next JS for Frontend
 * Node JS and Express for Backend
 * EmailJS for email management